 Renovations are starting in the Wurst Kitchen side of the restaurant.

 The Wurst Kitchen will still be however, The Wurst Kitchen food will be created out of the Chez Pascal Kitchen for the time being.

 The Wurst Window may or may not be open due to construction, but you can still come in and order inside and take it to go if you wish!

-Because The Wurst Kitchen itself is non operational for the time being, this means that both menus, Chez Pascal & The Wurst Kitchen will be available to all in the Chez Pascal dining room Tuesday- Saturday!
+Because The Wurst Kitchen itself is non operational for the time being, this means that both menus, Chez Pascal & The Wurst Kitchen will be available to all for dinner in the Chez Pascal dining room Tuesday- Saturday!
 The best of both worlds will now not just be limited to the bar or the outside patio.
 This will be a new production system for us so it might take a few days to get the timing right, we are grateful for your understanding.